Contact Me

 A few chords in this one including A, D, D7, G, A7, B7, E and Am with a capo on the 2nd fret for the original key.
 A little picking in this one using a root down up root up down up rhythm pattern in standard tuning.

-gene watson song I Don't Need A Thing At All
+Album cover of Gene Watson's Beautiful Country featuring Gene Watson best songs and the song I Don't Need A Thing At All

 I Don't Need A Thing At All hails from Genes 1977 album "Gene Watson's Beautiful Country".